ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 # Module 1 - Lab 1 - Exercise 2 - PIM Resource Workflows

 As part of her Microsoft 365 pilot project, Holly Dickson, Adatum's Enterprise Administrator, wants to implement Privileged Identity Management within Azure Active Directory.
-One of Adatum's pain points in their existing system is they have far too many users with permanent administator roles.
+One of Adatum's pain points in their existing system is they have far too many users who have been assigned administrator roles.
 This has caused concern among management, who sees this as a threat to Adatum's data security.
 They feel that too many people were assigned admin roles that shouldn't have been, and as such, they have access to secure information and resources that could potentially compromise the organization.

 Because there is a need to reduce the number of users with permanent administrator roles and yet still provide admin privileges to selected users when business justification warrants it, Holly has been tasked with implementing Azure Active Directory's Privileged Identity Management service.
 By implementing PIM, Adatum can reduce the number of users with admin roles and yet still be able to assign users with admin rights on an as-needed basis whenever necessary.

 In this lab, you will perform the basic steps involved in implementing PIM for a given admin role:

-- Configuring the role to require approval
+- Configure the role to require approval and assign an approver
 - Assign an eligible user to the role
 - Submit a request from the eligible user to be assigned the role
 - Approve the request for the role